Early Life and Education

-Jahm Najafi was born in Iran in March 1963.
-In 1975, at the age of 12, he and his older brother Francis immigrated to the United States.
-He showed a strong aptitude for learning, mastering English by watching the NBA finals.
-Najafi pursued higher education in the US, earning a Bachelor of Arts/Economics from the University of California, Berkeley, and a Master's degree in business economics from Harvard University in 1986.
+Jahm Najafi was born in Iran and immigrated to the United States at age 12.
+He earned a bachelor's degree in economics and political science from the University of California, Berkeley, and a master's degree in business economics from Harvard University in 1986.

 Rise to Success